postlund/pyatv/docs/documentation/protocols.md

 #### FLUSH

-Stops the streaming, e.g. pause what is playing.
+Requests to flush the receivers buffer and pause/stop what is playing.

 **Sender -> Receiver:**
 ```raw